OOF2: The Manual

 selection), or upon all of the existing objects

-(e.g, all of the pixels in a
+(e.g, every pixel in a

-Microstructure or all the Nodes in a Skeleton).
-In such situations,
+or all the Nodes

 the GUI presents a pull down menu containing the names of the